AnitaOlsen/100-days-of-code/mycodelog.md

 ## Log

+### R1D28
+I have been working on the learn HTML course @Codecademy & on a #Progate lesson Practiced #Python Basic Syntax, If/Else Statements, If Statements, Nested If Statements, Strings, Variables, While Loops, I dueled other players & completed a repeatable level @CodeCombat

 ### R1D27
 Practiced #Python Basic Syntax, Functions, If Statements, If/Elif Statements, Nested If Statements, Accessing Properties, Strings, Variables, While Loops, Cartesian Coordinates & Reading the Docs @CodeCombat Completed lesson: Preparing the Items #Progate